AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

    **Result:** The transfer of data begins and the transfer status is reflected in the `Transfer Overview` section.

-1. In the `Details` pane, expand the `Data Source` section to view the status of a transfer as data is sent to OCS.
+1. In the `Details` pane, expand the `Data Source` section to view the status of a transfer as data is sent.

    **Note:** The rate at which data transfers varies and depends on the density of data in the source PI Data Archive and/or AF server.
 See [Data transfer statuses](xref:data-transfer-statuses) for a list of transfer statuses and descriptions.
 To find out more information about an asset error, agent status, or asset create/update error, click the **Logs** button above the list of agents to access more information.
 Possible statuses that appear in the **Current Activity** field may indicate an issue include Uncategorized Error, PI Point Type Change Detected, and No Valid PI Points In Transfer.